Solar United Neighbors started with a simple question. “Mom, can we go solar?”

-In 2007, two 12-year-old friends, Walter and Diego, asked their parents to put solar on their homes in Washington, D.C.’s Mt.
+In 2007, 12-year-old friends Walter and Diego asked their parents to put solar on their homes in Washington, D.C.’s Mt.
 Pleasant neighborhood.
-The boys had just seen “An Inconvenient Truth” and wanted to go solar to fight climate change.
-Walter’s mother, Anya Schoolman, made several phone calls to local installers and discovered that going solar was an expensive and complicated process.
-Like all hardheaded teens, Walter and Diego would not be talked out of it, so Schoolman wondered if doing a bulk purchase with their neighbors might make solar more affordable while making a bigger impact.
+The boys had just seen “An Inconvenient Truth.”
+They wanted to go solar to fight climate change.
+Walter’s mother, Anya Schoolman, made several phone calls to local installers.
+She discovered that going solar was an expensive and complicated process.
+Walter and Diego would not be talked out of it.
+Schoolman wondered if doing a bulk purchase with their neighbors might make sense.
+It could make it more affordable and make a bigger impact.

-Within two weeks, Walter and Diego had signed up 50 other neighbors who wanted solar on their roofs, and had formed the Mt.
+Within two weeks, Walter and Diego had signed up 50 other neighbors who wanted solar on their roofs.
+They formed the Mt.
 Pleasant Solar Cooperative – D.C.’s first solar co-op.
-Some co-op members wanted to rein in their rising energy bills, some wanted to free themselves from the local monopoly utility, others wanted to act on climate change.
-The co-op worked tirelessly, meeting in living rooms, getting help from local solar providers, sharing their knowledge, and working through challenges.
-After two years, hundreds of meetings, and a successful campaign to pass landmark solar legislation, 45 homes in Mt.
+Some co-op members wanted to rein in their rising energy bills.
+Some wanted to free themselves from the local monopoly utility.
+Others wanted to act on climate change.
+The co-op worked tirelessly.
+Members met in living rooms, got help from local solar providers, shared their knowledge, and worked through challenges.
+After two years, hundreds of meetings, and a successful campaign to pass landmark solar legislation, 45 families in Mt.
 Pleasant went solar.

-Communities across the District were excited by the news of the co-op and wanted to replicate it.
-In 2009, Schoolman created a nonprofit called D.C.
-Solar United Neighborhoods (DC SUN) to help other communities do just that.
+Communities across the District were excited by the news of the co-op.
+They wanted to replicate it.
+In 2009, Schoolman created a nonprofit, D.C.
+Solar United Neighborhoods (DC SUN).
+It’s mission was to help other communities do just that.
 DC SUN received more requests than it could handle, especially as a volunteer organization.
-Soon it had completed solar co-ops in all eight wards of the District and were getting calls from all over the country, so Schoolman decided to form a national nonprofit to connect activists who were conducting similar kinds of experiments across the country.
+Soon it had completed solar co-ops in all eight wards of the District.
+It received calls from all over the country.
+Schoolman decided to form a national nonprofit.
+It would connect activists who were conducting similar kinds of experiments across the country.

 The DC SUN model first spread to neighboring states through MD SUN, VA SUN, and WV SUN.
-As the organization grew and gained experience, we continually refined our solar co-op model, and found that co-ops were a highly effective, replicable, and scalable model that delivered impressive benefits for individuals, communities, and a just, clean energy transition.
+As the organization grew and gained experience, we continually refined our solar co-op model.
+We found that co-ops were a highly effective, replicable, and scalable model.
+Co-ops delivered impressive benefits for individuals, communities, and a just, clean energy transition.
 In 2016, we added programs in Ohio and Florida, and in 2017 added programs in Minnesota, Pennsylvania, and New Jersey.